Forgiveness lets me know that minds are joined.

 - Read the “What Is” section slowly and thoughtfully once during the day.

 This is the function of your holy relationship.
 For what one thinks, the other will experience with him.
-What can this mean except your mind and your brother’s are one?
+What can this mean except your minds are one?
 Look not with fear upon this happy fact, and think not that it lays a heavy burden on you.
-For when you have accepted it with gladness, you will realize that your relationship is a reflection of the union of the Creator and His Son. ( T-22.VI.14:1-5)
+For when you have accepted it with gladness, you will realize that your relationship is a reflection of the union of the Creator and His Son.
+(T-22.IX.6:1-5)

 The idea that forgiveness is somehow connected to the experience of linked minds is not intuitively obvious.
 Yet a little reflection seems to make it clearer for me.
 If I am unforgiving toward someone, there is certainly a barrier between our minds.
 I am mentally rejecting that other person and have no desire whatever to find myself mentally linked to them.
 My judgment is a strong “no” to that person’s thoughts.
 When I forgive, my mind opens to them.
 “Forgiveness lets me know that minds are joined” (my emphasis).
 It opens the way for me to realize that this is true.